-Having leverage will accelerate your career in Hollywood.
+So now that you know that “leverage” can accelerate your career in Hollywood, you might be wondering what leverage is.
 And when you’re trying to figure out how to get funding for a movie, there are several examples of leverage that can help you.

 One example of leverage is having a “killer script.”
 You have a screenplay.
 Either this is a script you wrote, or someone else’s.
-But it’s the one screenplay everyone wants to make.
+But it’s a screenplay so good that everyone wants to make it.
 You leverage that script against the fact that you’ll be producing, directing or acting.
-If the screenplay is hot, people want it.
+If the screenplay is hot, people will want it.

 Another form of leverage is having rights to an awesome book.
-Think about it… If you owned the rights to the Harry Potter series, you’d already been a HUGE producer right now.
+Think about this: If you owned the rights to the Harry Potter series, you’d already been a HUGE producer.
 Obviously Harry Potter is done.
 But what is the next Harry Potter?
-And how can you get those rights?
-Another form of leverage can also be a life story.
-If you had the rights to Tonya Harding’s life story, you would already be one of the Producers of I, Tonya.
+And how can you get those book rights?
+Sort of similar, another form of leverage can be a life story.
+For example, if you had the rights to Tonya Harding’s life story, you would already be one of the produces on that film.

 How To Get Funding For A Movie

-Once you have a killer script, you can focus on the next steps in the film funding process.
+Once you have a killer script or a great life story, you can focus on the next steps in the film funding process.
 To help, I’ve distilled my years of film funding experience into five steps.
-Completing these steps will give you help you understand every nuance in your film project.
+Completing these steps will give you help you understand every nuance in your film project:

 A Prepped Project Is Magical